Calcutta News (film): Plot

 Krishna moves in with Aruna and Sheela but cannot forget her past.
 When she comes across a psychic at Ajith's office she decides to approach him to know the exact cause of Hari's death.
 The psychic communicates with Hari's spirit and Krishnapriya come to know of who killed Hari.
 Ajith becomes concerned about Krishna's obsession with the details of Hari's murder and the strange behaviour she exhibits sometimes.
 He takes the help of a psychologist to help her forget the painful memories, and she begins to live a normal life teaching music to children.
 The henchmen of the racket are meanwhile on the hunt for her, as they had already paid Hari for a new girl.
-The one-armed guy (Kathal Krishnamoorthy) who operates from Sonagachi, the largest red-light area in eastern India, looking for Krishna also wants to settle a score with her, as in the fight with Hari to get her, he lost his left hand after Hari hit it with an iron rod.
-On a tip off they trace her to the music school and kidnap her.
+The one-armed guy who operates from Sonagachi, the largest red-light area in eastern India, looking for Krishna also wants to settle a score with her, as in the fight with Hari to get her, he lost his left hand after Hari hit it with an iron rod.
+On a tip off, they trace her to the music school and kidnap her.
 Ajith tries to get the help of the police but they refuse to register a complaint without any proof.
 He is forced to go Krishna all alone.
 When he enters the red-light area, Ajith is shocked at the abuse and neglect the women are facing.
 He begins to record what he sees on his cell phone.
 The goons there find him inside and beat him up severely.
-He fights off them and escapes.
+Howevwe, he overpowers them and escapes.
 He is now trapped deep in the red light area with goons out to kill him.
-In the mele, his cell phone falls out of his hand and is found by a little girl.
+In the lair, his cell phone falls out of his hand and is found by a little girl.
 The child is fascinated by the video recording going on and follows Ajith everywhere recording whatever happens to him.
 Eventually when she returns the phone to Ajith, the entire fight has been recorded on it.
 Ajith transmits it to Smitha and she airs it live along with his plea to rescue the women and himself.
 Police battalions arrive and free everyone including Ajith and Krishna.